algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-31_binary_distribution.md

 - Snap is available on all major Linux distributions
 - Ubuntu provides a Launchpad platform that simplifies compiling snaps on different architectures remotely
-- Snap supports distribution of pyinstaller binaries
+- Snap supports distribution of pyinstaller binaries (verified in a PoC on a fork of algokit-cli)

 **Cons**

-- Snap provides a native support for pyhon applications which may be simpler to use than pyinstaller.
+- Snap provides a native support for pyhon applications which may be simpler to use than pyinstaller rather than distributing the binaries as it allows us to rely directly on remote Launchpad builds instead of pre-building the binaries per each architecture
 - If we are to distribute pyinstaller binaries, the binaries itself need to be cross compiled on target architecutres.
 Currently we get `amd64` binaries with `ubuntu` runners, however we would need to introduce extra self hosted runners to get `arm64` binaries.
 In this case we would need to run building of binaries AND building of snaps in build matrices consiting of default `ubuntu` runners and self hosted `arm64` runners.
 This will increase the build time and complexity of the build process.

 #### Brew